-An outstanding year for Israel’s tech industry in 2019, with mergers and acquisitions deals rising over the previous year, successful initial public offerings of shares, and many mainstream news headlines touting groundbreaking tech from Israel.
+2019 has been an outstanding year for Israel’s tech industry, with mergers and acquisitions deals rising over the previous year, successful initial public offerings of shares, and many mainstream news headlines touting groundbreaking tech from Israel.

 Our NoCamels archive is brimming with dozens of new features about the unbelievable innovation being pioneered here, especially this past year.
 Our team compiled this list as a sample representative of the thousands of companies and startups leaving a mark on 2019 (in no particular order).